kentcdodds/bookshelf/README.md

 ## Prerequisites

 - You'll want experience with React before going through this material.
 The lessons get progressively more advanced.
-Once you hit something your unfamiliar with, that's your queue to go back and review the other parts of EpicReact.Dev.
+Once you hit something you're unfamiliar with, that's your cue to go back and review the other parts of EpicReact.Dev.

 ## System Requirements